iilliash/QRT-Stock-Prediction-Competition/README.md

 ## Analysis and Feature Engineering

+### Feature Engineering:
-Feature Engineering: New featues include: Average return conditioned on group and sector; weekly moving average and volatility (stdev) of stock & volume; relative volume & return of stock compared to its sector; residual return momentum; ten day sector return & volume volatility; relative strength index per sector; advance-decline line conditioned on sector.
+New featues include:
+- Average return conditioned on group and sector; weekly moving average and volatility (stdev) of stock & volume;
+- relative volume & return of stock compared to its sector;
+- residual return momentum; ten day sector return & volume volatility;
+- relative strength index per sector; advance-decline line conditioned on sector;
+- volume-confirmed return interaction (return × log volume);
+- cross-sectional sector reversal (stock's deviation from sector mean, negated to capture mean reversion).
 Detailed explanaions can be found in the notebook.

 ## Model Selection and Training